-DOR is not expected to have new business needs over the next six years.
-DOR will continue with its facilities approach for the majority of staff, however, DOR is continuing to explore telework in field offices.
+DOR is expected to have new business needs over the next six years.
+During the 2017 legislative session, several bills were passed that result in a need for increased staffing at Department of Revenue (DOR) offices.
+DOR will need to staff over 90 new positions during the next two years, with the majority of these in the Tumwater facilities.
+During the DOR will continue with its facilities approach for the majority of staff, however, DOR is continuing to explore telework in field offices.
 This approach includes dedicated workspace for most staff, along with telecommuting by some employees and providing drop-in space for others.